xyproto/algernon/README.md

     * index.md is rendered as HTML.
     * index.html is outputted as it is, with the correct Content-Type.
     * index.txt is outputted as it is, with the correct Content-Type.
-    * index.amber is rendered as HTML
+    * index.amber is rendered as HTML.
     * data.lua is interpreted as Lua code, where the functions are made available for index.amber in the same directory.
+    * style.gcss is linked with index.amber, if both are present.
 * The following filename extensions are handled by Algernon:
     * .md is interpreted as Markdown and rendered as a HTML page.
     * .amber is interpreted as Amber and rendered as a HTML page.